spacemeshos/product/product_plan.md

 # Spacemesh Product Plan

-## The main problems that the product is designed to solve
+## The main problems that Spacemesh is designed to solve
 1. Cryptocurrency fair global distribution
 2. Cryptocurrency as a global means of payment
 3. Censorship from participating in a fair, global and open monetary system
-4. Distributed apps are too hard to develop and to use by normal people
+4. Distributed apps are too hard to develop and to be used by normal people
-5. Major issues involved in Proof of Work based consensus mechanisms and ASIC mining
+5. Issues involved in Proof of Work based consensus mechanisms, mining pools and ASIC mining
-6. Major issues involved in Proof of Stake based consensus mechanisms
+6. Issues involved in Proof of Stake based consensus mechanisms

 ## Overview